dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 ...
 <body>
 ...
   <script src="add.js"></script>
   <script src="main.js"></script>
 </body>
 </html>
 ```

-When the page is loads in the browser `add.js`  loads and executes.
+When the page loads in the browser `add.js`  loads and executes.
 This results in the function `add` being defined.
 Next `main.js` loads and executes.
 This defines three variables `n1`, `n2` and `sum`.
 The latter is set using the `add` function.
 The `sum` variable is output to the browser’s debug console.

-We use this approach when building the Energy Explorer as it’s simple, it’ll work in all browsers and doesn’t require any additional tooling.
+We use this approach in Energy Explorer as it’s simple, it’ll work in all browsers and doesn’t require any additional tooling.

 ### ES6 modules